 Missing records, found and still lost

-NARA is still looking for some records that they have in their index, but can’t find on the shelves.
+NARA is still looking for some ARC records that are listed in the JFK database, but NARA can’t find on the shelves.
 This is a subject I last visited in this note.
 Refer there if you need more details.
 There were 79 of these docs in 2018, but by 2021 NARA had found or otherwise accounted for 46 of them, leaving 33 still missing.
-Here is the latest on these missing docs.
+December 15 brought more news on these docs.
+This note summarizes the latest discoveries.

 28 lost

-I originally had high hopes for this release when I saw files listed under the record numbers for most of the missing docs.
+I originally had high hopes when I saw files listed for most of the missing docs.
 Alas, it wasn’t so.
-Most of these “files” were just the identification form for the missing doc and a note from NARA saying “Nope, haven’t found this yet.”
+Most of these “files” were a note from NARA saying “Nope, haven’t found this yet.”

-28 records posted online all consist of this same note.
+28 pdfs posted online all consist of this same note.
 They are as follows:

 # record number